 Kegan Schouwenburg is a leading voice in 3D printing and mass customization, and obsessed with bringing nascent technology into the consumer sector.
 Schouwenburg’s background in industrial design and mass-manufacturing gives her a unique perspective on scalable systems and products, and fuels her desire to bring beauty and simplicity to new markets.
 Schouwenburg holds a bachelor’s in Industrial Design from Pratt Institute (2007)

 In 1999, Matt Blumberg founded Return Path, Inc. to help businesses build and retain better relationships with their customers and to help ISPs and other mailbox providers enhance network performance.
-Matt is currently Chairman and CEO of Right Path.
+Matt is currently Chairman and CEO of Return Path.
 Previously, he was General Manager of the Internet division of MovieFone, Inc. (777-FILM) until the company’s acquisition by AOL; he has also worked in venture capital and management consulting.
 Matt is the author of Startup CEO: A Field Guide to Scaling Up Your Business, published by Wiley & Sons, and he is the Chairman of the Board of the Direct Marketing Association.